 Inside, the zoo is divided into regions, and exhibit highlights include a world-renowned lemur forest for five endangered species of lemurs from Madagascar, a soothing setting for a family group of western lowland gorillas, an Australian exhibit with its kangaroos and wallaroos.

-One of the most popular exhibits at the zoo is a large breeding colony of Magellanic penguins that visitors can join for lunch at 2:30 p.m. daily, and a primate center, which is home to rare and endangered monkeys.
+One of the most popular exhibits at the zoo is a large breeding colony of Magellanic penguins that visitors can join for lunch at 2:30 p.m. daily and a primate center, which is home to rare endangered monkeys.

-The experience begins, with the three-acre African Savannah region — the largest region at the zoo, which houses a mixed-species collection of giraffe, zebra, antelopes, ostrich and a variety of birds.
+The experience begins with the three-acre African Savannah region — the most significant area at the zoo, which houses a mixed-species collection of giraffe, zebra, antelopes, ostrich, and various birds.

-Near the savanna is a walk through African aviary, a wood-and-netted high enclosure with lush landscaping and a small pond, which is home to the African open-billed stork, Hadada ibis, and some peafowl.
+Near the savanna walk through African aviary, a wood-and-netted high enclosure with lush landscaping, and a small pond, which is home to the African open-billed stork, Hadada ibis, and some peafowl.

 Nearby is the Gorilla Preserve, a large grassy area sprinkled with trees and a few rock projections.
-From several areas around the perimeter, visitors can view mandrill and Patas monkey’s, chimpanzee and, of course, the area’s main attraction — lowland gorillas.
+From several sections around the perimeter, visitors can view mandrill and Patas monkeys, chimpanzees, and, of course, the area’s main attraction — lowland gorillas.

 Children’s Zoo San Francisco Zoo

-Kids can also touch reptiles and amphibians and walk along a nature trail that has a dozen stations with log benches or little-fenced enclosures for viewing animals like wild turkeys.
+Kids can also touch reptiles and amphibians and walk along a nature trail with a dozen stations with log benches or little-fenced enclosures for viewing animals like wild turkeys.

-There is also an Insect Zoo and a meerkat and prairie dog exhibit, where kids can crawl through tunnels and play in the sand, just like the amazing burrowing species.
+There is also an Insect Zoo and a meerkat and prairie dog exhibit, where kids can crawl through tunnels and play in the sand, just like the fantastic burrowing species.

 Adjacent to the Children’s Zoo is a large lawn and playground area with a food stand, the Leaping Lemur Café, and a 1920s Dentzel model carousel housed in a round wood domed structure.

-Other areas at the zoo are Bear Country on the edge of the South America exhibit, which includes Grizzly Gulch and Eagle Island — a small wooded island in the middle of a scenic pond area for the bald eagle.
+Other areas at the zoo are Bear Country on the edge of the South America exhibit, including Grizzly Gulch and Eagle Island — a small wooded island in the middle of a scenic pond area for the bald eagle.

-Part of Bear Country and South America is circled by Little Puffer, a historic miniature train with a scenic route.
+Bear Country and South America are circled by Little Puffer, a historic miniature train with a scenic route.

-San Francisco Zoo Free Days.Several times a year the zoo offers free admission to city residents with proof of residence.
+San Francisco Zoo Free Days, several times a year, offers free admission to city residents with proof of residence.
 Residents enjoy reduced rates every day.